statbiophys/bnabs_prob/README.md

 - `export IGDATA=$HOME/igBlast`

 so to be able to use igBlast commands (e.g. `igblastn`) independently from the current working directory.
-Otherwise, the full path of such commands (e.g. `$HOME/igBlast/ncbi-igblast-1.13.0/bin/igblastn`) has to be used.
+Otherwise, the full path of such commands (e.g. `$HOME/igBlast/ncbi-igblast-1.13.0/bin/igblastn` for the executable, and analogously for pointing at the internal igBlast dataset) has to be used.

 ##### Making the database